 Not really, I did some comics in my early days but nothing really came out of this.
 The famous publishing companies such as Humanoïdes Associés (publishing company founded by Mœbius among others) and Casterman (Tintin’s publishing company) did offer me a deal, but I passed on both as I thought it was just slavery.
 You have no idea the amount of work making a comic book involves and how little money there is on the table at the end of the day.

 You basically work a whole year (that’s a minimum) for peanuts.
-Anyway I decided this was not for me, but I still LOVE comic books and perhaps it shows in my work, I can’t say, I don’t have the distance to judge this.
+Anyway, I decided this was not for me, but I still LOVE comic books and perhaps it shows in my work, I can’t say, I don’t have the distance to judge this.

 I was going to ask you about animation, but then I saw the trailer for your short film ‘Hellville,’ and saw how it brought the retro-future of your posters to life.
 What was the inspiration behind making that film?

 Is animation something that you plan on doing more of in the future?
-Is the film going to be available to order or view in it’s entirety at some point?
+Is the film going to be available to order or view in its entirety at some point?

 The inspiration behind this film was the retro-futuristic world which I’m so enamoured with.
 I wanted the movie to feature all the key elements you find in my early posters, great urban architecture, fantastic streamlined vehicles, Sunset lighting, great perspectives, etc. I wanted my film to be like a moving illustration of mine.

-I am not really planning on doing more films in the future but I certainly don’t want to burn any bridges or anything, I guess I was very frustrated and dissapointed with the outcome of the movie (students made this movie and they only had 8 weeks to do it).
+I am not really planning on doing more films in the future but I certainly don’t want to burn any bridges or anything, I guess I was very frustrated and disappointed with the outcome of the movie (students made this movie and they only had 8 weeks to do it).

 ‘Hellville’ is available as part of an iPad application available on iTunes, ‘Le Laboratoire d’images 2.’